MattBubernak/Presentation1_CSCI5828_Angular/presentation/presentationAngularJS.md

 #Use code to explain the ease of unit testing using AngularJS

-#If any directives are custom define, use that example
+#If any directives are custom defined in the code, use that example

+#If any services are used in the code, use that example here